-In my twenties I was singer-songwriter in Austin and later in Sausalito, California.
-There I taught songwriting at the former Family Light Music School.
-During my tenure I was fortunate to be the student of master blues guitarist Michael Bloomfield.
-In that period I wrote Songwriting: How To Write Music and Lyrics published by Ermine Press.
-I moved to Los Angeles where I wrote songs that came as soundtracks to my dreams.
+In my twenties I was singer-songwriter in Texas and California.
+In Sausalito, CA I taught songwriting at the former Family Light Music School.
+During my tenure I was fortunate to be the student and friend of the master blues guitarist Michael Bloomfield.
+In that period I wrote Songwriting: How To Write Music and Lyrics published by Ermine Press (available on Amazon).
+In 1979 I moved to Los Angeles where I wrote songs that came to me as soundtracks to my dreams.
 I performed the songs and won a prize at a Len Chandler and John Braheny’s L. A. Songwriters Showcase.
 In 1981 I gave up songwriting to write screenplays, short stories and, more recently, novels.

 In 2012 I began dreaming songs again.
-I plan to complete a CD in the summer.
-To watch videos of my songs, click on the HOME tab above.
+I am currently recording a CD of a dozen of them, to be released in the spring of 2020.
+To watch videos of selected songs, click on the HOME tab above.

 I will continue to perform my songs.
 I have played two festivals so far and look forward to perform in more in the summer of 2020.

 My work includes four high-concept screenplays, a dozen short stories, a middle grade sci-fi fantasy novel (in progress) and dozens of story-based folk songs, twenty-four of which I play on stage weekly in Boise.